OpenSourceHack/guide/README.md

 to the event will take place - do it!
 If you don't have an invite, [send an email to Nick](mailto:nicktikhonov@github.com).

+## Curfew

+If you leave the venue after 10PM, you won't be able to return until breakfast - 8AM.

 ## Contacts
 If anything and everything goes wrong, or you're just wondering where the snacks are - ping one of the organizers, they're always happy to help!